-Our attorneys are successful litigators as well as effective counsel in arbitration and mediation.
-We are more than lawyers.
-We are problem solvers.
-Call (713) 909-7323 or contact us online today.
+Our Houston-based construction lawyers are successful litigators and proven counsel in arbitration and mediation.
+We are more than lawyers; we are problem solvers.
+Call (713) 909-7323 or contact usonline today to discuss a potential case.

 The American Arbitration Association (AAA) is the body responsible for developing the policies and procedures that govern arbitration in the United States.
 Because of the popularity of arbitration clauses in many construction contracts today, the AAA has set forth specific guidelines for the resolution of construction-related disputes.
 There are four main ways in which construction disputes can be handled and resolved:

-This is why we devote significant resources to the presentation of a client's case.
-Many of the same skills that are indispensable in litigation-gathering evidence, anticipating the other side’s most effective arguments-also come into play during arbitration proceedings.
+Because the presentation of your case forms the basis of an arbitrator’s final decision, every stage of arbitration matters.
+This is why we devote significant resources to preparation, and why we are driven to succeed at every step.
+Many of the same skills that make us invaluable litigators (gathering evidence, anticipating the other side’s arguments, etc.) also make us skilled counsel in arbitration proceedings.
 Whether we ultimately resolve a dispute through document submission or require multiple hearings before a panel of arbitrators, our goal remains the same:

 Present the stronger case and allow our client to prevail.

 While many construction contracts specify arbitration in the event of a dispute, others allow for mediation of disagreements.
-Our attorneys are experienced in all forms of dispute resolution in Texas, including mediation.
-We are proud to be a full-service firm meeting the legal needs of all members of the building trades.
+Our attorneys at Hendershot, Cannon & Hisey, P.C. are experienced in all forms of dispute resolution in Texas, including mediation.
+We are proud to be a full-service firm meeting the legal needs of all professionals of the building trades.

-To learn how our arbitration attorneys can help bring your construction dispute to a successful resolution, contact Hendershot, Cannon, & Hisey, P.C. online or call us at (713) 909-7323.
+To learn how our arbitration attorneys can help bring your construction dispute to a successful resolution, call (713) 909-7323.